Jeanne d'Albret: Queen of Navarre

 On 25 May 1555, Henry II of Navarre died, at which time Jeanne and her husband became joint rulers of Navarre.
-On accession to the throne, she inherited a conflict over Navarre and an independent territorial hold on Lower Navarre, Soule, and the principality of Béarn, as well as other dependencies under the suzerainty of the Crown of France.
+On accession to the throne, she inherited a conflict over Navarre and an independent territorial hold on Lower Navarre, Soule, and the principality of Béarn, as well as other dependencies under the suzerainty of the crown of France.

 On 18 August 1555 at Pau, Jeanne and Antoine were crowned in a joint ceremony according to the rites of the Roman Catholic Church.
 The previous month, a coronation coin commemorating the new reign had been minted.
 It was inscribed in Latin with the following words: Antonius et Johanna Dei gratia reges Navarrae Domini Bearni (Antoine and Jeanne, by the grace of God, monarchs of Navarre and lords of Béarn).
 Antoine's frequent absences left Jeanne in Béarn to rule alone, and in complete charge of a household which she managed with a firm and resolute hand.

 Jeanne was influenced by her mother, who died in 1549, with leanings toward religious reform, humanist thinking, and individual liberty.
 This legacy was influential in her decision to convert to Calvinism.
 In the first year of her reign, Queen Jeanne III called a conference of beleaguered Protestant Huguenot ministers.
 She later declared Calvinism the official religion of her kingdom after publicly embracing the teachings of John Calvin on Christmas Day 1560.
 This conversion made her the highest-ranking Protestant in France.
-She became designated as an enemy of the Counter Reformation mounted by the Catholic Church.
+She became designated as an enemy of the Counter-Reformation mounted by the Catholic Church.

 Following the imposition of Calvinism in her kingdom, priests and nuns were banished, Catholic churches destroyed, and Catholic ritual prohibited.
 She commissioned the translation of the New Testament into Basque and Béarnese for the benefit of her subjects.

-She was described as "small of stature, frail but erect", her face was narrow, her light-coloured eyes, cold and unmoving, and her lips thin.
+She was described as "small of stature, frail but erect", her face was narrow, her eyes light-coloured, cold and unmoving, and her lips thin.
 She was highly intelligent, but austere and self-righteous.
 Her speech was sharply sarcastic and vehement.
 Agrippa d'Aubigné, the Huguenot chronicler, described Jeanne as having "a mind powerful enough to guide the highest affairs".

 In addition to her religious reforms, Jeanne worked on reorganising her kingdom; making long-lasting reforms to the economic and judicial systems of her domains.

 In 1561, Catherine de' Medici, in her role as regent for her son King Charles IX, appointed Antoine Lieutenant General of France.
 Jeanne and Catherine had encountered each other at court in the latter years of Francis I's reign and shortly after Henry II's ascension to the French throne, when Catherine attained the rank of queen consort.
 The historian Mark Strage suggested that Jeanne was one of Catherine's main detractors, contemptuously referring to her as the "Florentine grocer's daughter".